sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/login_form.md

 <img alt="login form auth providers order screenshot" src="https://sourcegraphstatic.com/docs/images/administration/auth/login_form_order.png" class="screenshot">

-`order` is an optional parameter.
-Auth providers without `order` parameter will be put at the end of the auth providers list using the specific hardcoded order mentioned above.
+Auth providers without `order` parameter will be put at the end of the auth providers list.

 ### Limit count of login options

 By default, the login form shows up to 5 primary auth provider buttons on the page.
-Other auth providers can be reached with `Other login methods` button.
+Other auth providers can be reached with the `Other login methods` button.

 This default can be changed, e.g. in case there are 1 or 2 preferred methods for users to login with.
 For example there might be a different auth provider setup for regular engineers and a different one for site admins.